jupyterhub/action-major-minor-tag-calculator/README.md

 Suffixes of the form `-[0-9]+` are supported since this is often used as a build number.
 Any other suffixes are treated as a pre-release, and are not supported.

+If this called on a branch instead of a tag just the branch-name is returned as the tag.

 ## Examples

 Current and latest tag: `1.2.3`, returned tags: `[1.2.3, 1.2, 1, latest]`.

 Current tag `1.2.3` but the repository already contains a more recent tag `2.0.0`: return `[1.2.3, 1.2, 1]`.

+Branch `main`, return `[main]`.

 ## Required input parameters